dripnasc/Ecommerce-BDDTesting/README.md

 - Adding product to cart
 - Removing a product from cart
 - Buying a product
-  - Note: Just checking if credit card option is displayed as performing a purchase was not required
+  - Note: Only checking if credit card option is displayed

 ###### Test scenarios:
 - Successful search of an existing product